jdglesener/sparknlp/readme.md

 https://www.gutenberg.org/cache/epub/28054/pg28054.txt \
 https://www.gutenberg.org/cache/epub/600/pg600.txt
 ### Libraries
-We used the Pandas library for Data Management.
-For the NLP, we used pyspark as well as the punkt tokenizer models from the nltk library.
+We used Python SparkNLP pretrained “dependency parse” pipeline to extract the subjects and objects, pandas to export it to R where we performed some visualization with the ggplot package of the tidyverse.
 ### Code
 With this chunk we start up the spark nlp object as well as import all the necessary libraries.
 AFter that we create a books directory and curl the text files into the directory
 ```{python}